Mabuya montserratae: Possible extinction

 Mabuya montserratae was probably last recorded in 1984 when a skink was photographed on Montserrat.
-The type locality was near the island's de jure capital, the abandoned town of Plymouth, an area devastated by the eruption of the Soufrière Hills in 1995.
+The type locality is near the island's de jure capital, the abandoned town of Plymouth, an area devastated by the eruption of the Soufrière Hills in 1995.
 The other known location was in the Centre Hills within the exclusion zone and in an area which was not directly affected by the eruptions.
 However, surveys of the island since the eruptions have found all of the other reptile species recorded from the island before the eruption except for the Montserrat skink.
-The International Union for Conservation of Nature classifies this species as Critically endangered, possibly extinct.
+The International Union for Conservation of Nature classifies this species as critically endangered, possibly extinct.